 In the case of Greenland, critical scholarship has focused on how popular cultural and geopolitical engagements continue to be informed by the relationship with the colonial power, Denmark.
-For three centuries, Denmark, Danes and Danish have been at the epicenter of the colonial encounter, establishing a trading network, governance structures and civil culture that endures to this day.
-The growing autonomy of the Government of Greenland on the one hand, and continued dependence on the so-called block grant from Denmark on the other, complicates the interaction between Denmark and Greenland.
+For three centuries, Denmark, Danes, and Danishness have been at the epicenter of the colonial encounter, establishing a trading network, governance structures, and civil culture that endures to this day.
+The growing autonomy of the government of Greenland, on the one hand, and continued dependence on the so-called block grant from Denmark, on the other, complicates the interaction between Denmark and Greenland.
 Danish scholars, in the main, have explored how popular and diplomatic cultures play a part in generating new identity narratives for Greenland, emphasizing its pan-Inuit credentials and autonomous role within the Kingdom of Denmark (Gad 2013).
-In 2012, for example, Greenland, Åland, Iceland and the Faroe Islands started to co-ordinate with one another in international forums in order to promote the geographical region of “West Nordic” and the communities therein.
+In 2012, for example, Greenland, Åland, Iceland, and the Faroe Islands started to coordinate with one another in international forums to promote the geographical region of “West Nordic” and the communities therein.
 In the same year, a West Nordic International Film Festival was initiated as part of raising awareness of the region, all of which have had the shared experience of Danish colonization.

-The documentary film, and indeed the documentary ethos, is one that increasingly matters in discussions of a post-colonial Arctic.
-In a Danish-Greenlandic context, documentary filmmaking has been an important governmental instrument in shaping popular Danish, Greenlandic and international opinion.
-As an example, the documentary Hvor Bjergene Sejler (Where the Mountains Float, Bjarne Henning-Jensen, 1955) shows how the documentary ethos has been used to, on the one hand, demonstrate Danish progress and modernization to the Greenlandic population and, on the other, present Greenland as exotic and mysterious (see also Larsson and Stenport, 2015).
-The documentary ethos has, thus, allowed for a range of films presenting Greenland as homeland, ranging from the nostalgic Danish propaganda relating to traditional life in small hunting communities to more recent films documenting the effect of increased globalization, modernization and years of colonial history on the “homeland.”
+The documentary film, and indeed the documentary ethos, is one that increasingly matters in discussions of a postcolonial Arctic.
+In a Danish-Greenlandic context, documentary filmmaking has been an important governmental instrument in shaping popular Danish, Greenlandic, and international opinion.
+As an example, the documentary Hvor Bjergene Sejler (Where the Mountains Float, Bjarne Henning-Jensen, 1955) shows how the documentary ethos has been used to, on the one hand, demonstrate Danish progress and modernization to the Greenlandic population and, on the other, present Greenland as exotic and mysterious (see also Larsson and Westerstahl Stenport, 2015).
+The documentary ethos has, thus, allowed for a range of films presenting Greenland as homeland, ranging from the nostalgic Danish propaganda relating to traditional life in small hunting communities to more recent films documenting the effect of increased globalization, modernization, and years of colonial history on the “homeland.”

-As a creative form, the documentary is for many indigenous and northern filmmakers well placed to engage in explicitly representational politics about how the Arctic is imagined, remembered and populated with people living and working in everyday and, at times, extraordinary settings.
-Some of the work considered in this chapter should be seen as a form of visual and political pushback against Cold War representations of the Arctic as empty space, strategic space, and experimental space with few communities to be concerned with.
-Or to echo the work of French theorist, Jacques Rancière, a “redistribution of the sensible,” a reaction against the implicit conventions, norms and rules that shape the way in which modes of perception and reception operate (Rancière 2004).
-We might ask how the documentary ethos reveals something about what is made audible, visible, legible and knowable about Greenland and Greenlanders.
+As a creative form, the documentary is for many indigenous and northern filmmakers well placed to engage in explicitly representational politics about how the Arctic is imagined, remembered, and populated with people living and working in everyday and, at times, extraordinary settings.
+Some of the work considered in this chapter should be seen as a form of visual and political pushback against Cold War representations of the Arctic as empty space, strategic space, and experimental space with few communities to be concerned with—or, to echo the work of the French theorist Jacques Rancière (2004), a “redistribution of the sensible,” a reaction against the implicit conventions, norms, and rules that shape the way in which modes of perception and reception operate.
+We might ask how the documentary ethos reveals something about what is made audible, visible, legible, and knowable about Greenland and Greenlanders.

 Showing Greenland as a Cold War/Colonial Frontline